charlesmacd/HD6805_Reader/README.md

    and self check program at F80 is different.
    Most likely the data is correct but internally offset or this is another hardware variant with a different internal layout.
 More testing is needed.

-Note that all the chips run a little hot normally.
+Note that all the chips run a somewhat hot normally.
 The Arduino Uno I tested with draws about 40mA idle, and with a HD6805V1 installed it draws 120mA when the clock is static.
 But use caution when testing the PCB after assembly and check all voltages **before** inserting a chip and attempting to read it.